Yu-FanYang/CSP451-FinalProject/README.md

 6. Create main.yml file and deploy services to VM
 - Refer to Appendix E for main.yml file
-- The main.yml file will do the following jobs: o	Use the variables from the secrets o	Auto login Azure to achieve automation process o	Build and push Docker image o	Deploy ACR to virtual machine
+- The main.yml file will do the following jobs:
+- Use the variables from the secrets
+- Auto login Azure to achieve automation process
+- Build and push Docker image
+- Deploy ACR to virtual machine
 7. Test CI/CD functionality (## Log sample with correlation ID)
 - Result show GitHub CICD can auto deploy to Azure VM
 - After committing ec1506 from GitHub, it is deployed to VM with the same corresponding number (refer to the screenshot in the document for correlation ID)